radleylewis/arch_installation_guide/README.md

 10. edit the mkinitcpio file for encrypt:
 - `vim /etc/mkinitcpio.conf` and search for HOOKS;
 - add encrypt (before filesystems hook);
+- add `atkbd` to the MODULES (enables external keyboard at device decryption prompt);
 - add `btrfs` to the MODULES; and,
 - recreate the `mkinitcpio -p linux`
 11. setup grub for the bootloader so that the system can boot linux: